MohamedElDegwi/Bank_System/README.md

 The project embraces key OOP concepts to ensure robustness and flexibility:

-- Classes and Objects: Extensive use of classes and objects for encapsulation and abstraction.
+- Classes and Objects: Use of classes and objects for encapsulation and abstraction.
-- Encapsulation: Protects the internal state of objects, restricting access to only necessary components for improved security and maintainability.
+- Encapsulation: Protects the internal state of objects, restricting access to only necessary components for improved security.
 - Inheritance and Polymorphism: Enhances code reusability and readability through inheritance and polymorphic behaviors.
 - Abstraction: Focuses on essential properties and behaviors, hiding unnecessary details to simplify complexity.